Alex Palcuie

 I’m based in London, originally from Romania.
 I write a blog at blog.palcu.net and occasionally angel invest.

 I spent 8 years as an SRE on Google Compute Engine (GCE).
 I was also on Tech IRT, the incident response team for Google-wide outages, and a founding engineer of Cloud IRT for GCP outages.
-I gave a talk at SREcon on six years of GCE SLOs.
+Before that, I was a Forward Deployed Engineer at Palantir and a software engineer for both the Government of Romania and uberVU, a startup later acquired by Hootsuite.

 I follow the writings of Scott Alexander, Matt Levine, Patrick McKenzie and Tyler Cowen.
 Matt Levine once wrote about me for arbitraging vacation days at Google, which, despite the column’s usual beat, was not securities fraud.